digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 corrupted or impaired data, or other unforeseen damage due to a breach or error in the service.

-However, under no circumstances is Norway Post responsible for messages failing to arrive on time.
+However, under no circumstances is Posten Bring responsible for messages failing to arrive on time.
 The services are based on the User keeping their own login details secret.
-Norway Post is not responsible for the data that the User sends or receives when using Digipost.
-Norway Post is not liable for any loss, damage or otherwise in connection with the destruction of the User’s data, interruptions, undelivered data, incorrectly delivered data, refusal, removal or deletion of messages in accordance with clause 5 or similar.
-Nor can Norway Post be held liable if third parties or users of Digipost, deliberately or unconsciously, gain access to the User’s data, hinder or impede the User’s use of Digipost.
+Posten Bring is not responsible for the data that the User sends or receives when using Digipost.
+Posten Bring is not liable for any loss, damage or otherwise in connection with the destruction of the User’s data, interruptions, undelivered data, incorrectly delivered data, refusal, removal or deletion of messages in accordance with clause 5 or similar.
+Nor can Posten Bring be held liable if third parties or users of Digipost, deliberately or unconsciously, gain access to the User’s data, hinder or impede the User’s use of Digipost.

-Under all circumstances Norway Post’s total liability to the User is limited to an amount equivalent to the price of the service provided, but a maximum of NOK 30,000 for each claim/each event of liability.
-This does not apply if the User’s losses are due to wilful intent on the part of Norway Post.
-If the User’s direct losses are due to contract personnel that Norway Post has engaged to perform its services to the User, Norway Post will be liable only if these contract personnel would also be liable in accordance with the above in the same way as Norway Post would have been.
+Under all circumstances Posten Bring’s total liability to the User is limited to an amount equivalent to the price of the service provided, but a maximum of NOK 30,000 for each claim/each event of liability.
+This does not apply if the User’s losses are due to wilful intent on the part of Posten Bring.
+If the User’s direct losses are due to contract personnel that Posten Bring has engaged to perform its services to the User, Posten Bring will be liable only if these contract personnel would also be liable in accordance with the above in the same way as Posten Bring would have been.

 Digipost allows the User to transfer data from invoices received in Digipost to the User’s online bank for processing there.
 The User is personally